 What is a Heading in Writing?

-A heading is a title or label that organises, and divides written content into sections, making it easier for readers to follow and understand the flow of information.
+A heading is a title or label that organizes and divides written content into sections, making it easier for readers to follow and understand the flow of information.
 Headings act as markers that guide readers through the key points of a text.
 They break up large sections of content into smaller, manageable parts, helping readers quickly identify the main ideas in an article, webpage, or story.

 In storytelling, headings also help guide readers through different sections or chapters, making the reading experience smoother.
 By dividing the text into logical sections, headings improve readability and ensure a natural flow of ideas.